 Marine Protected Areas

-An MPA is defined as a “clearly defined geographical space, recognized, dedicated and managed through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.” ref
+A MPA is defined as a “clearly defined geographical space, recognized, dedicated, and managed through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.” ref

 MPAs can help to:

-- Control threats such as sedimentation and pollution, thus helping to support coral health and making corals better able to cope with climate change impacts
+- Support the control of threats such as those associated with tourism and shipping, thus supporting coral health and making corals better able to cope with climate change impacts